 Psychology and Cognition

 During the uploading process, the biont's mental structure is optimised for greater efficiency and performance, especially the functions of sensory processing and motor control, which are greatly simplified.
 This frees up CPU cycles for use by the simulated cerebral cortex and subcortical areas, allowing Economicus to think much more quickly than they could with their original brains.
 They are capable of thinking and perceiving the world around them 60 times faster than a typical biont, giving Economicus a huge advantage in latency sensitive tasks like financial trading and crisis management.
-Alternatively, they can run at much slower speeds, but with greatly increased multitasking capacity, diving their consciousness into a hivemind.
+Alternatively, they can run at much slower speeds, but with greatly increased multitasking capacity, dividing their consciousness into a hivemind.
 Each submind can handle its own separate task, while one out of every ten minds acting as a hub for the others, allowing Economicus to handle up to 54 tasks simultaneously.

 Handling the enormous amount of information generated by such advanced parallel processing can be challenging for any subsingularity being, and Economicus often use integrated psychoware to detect relevant patterns in the data.
 One of the most frequent criticisms of the Economicus upgrade package is that it prioritises brute force computing power over enhanced insight and creativity, but members of the clade who try to correct these flaws by redesigning their minds often find that other areas of performance suffer instead.
 Despite their high-performance electronic brains, Economicus are capable of quickly reaching the limits of their mental potential, and trying to expand their capabilities even further inevitably requires tradeoffs between sheer capacity and refined understanding.
 Nonetheless, editing one's mind for greater performance in specific areas has become a popular pursuit in Economicus cultures, and on rare occasions some even manage to ascend to the next toposophic level.